ninypops/personal/content/posts/2020-10-11-adding-dark-mode-to-my-gatsbyjs-website.md

 When planning the development of my website, I knew that I wanted to use it as a playground to improve my skills but furthermore, develop an accessibility-first approach.
 An obvious win for this would be to generate colour themes that were considerate of colour-blindness and eye strain.

-A user case for this would be someone navigating to my website at 10 o'clock at night in a dimly-lit room.
+A use case for this would be someone navigating to my website at 10 o'clock at night in a dimly-lit room.

 > gif of someone eye strain at night

-We've all been there and it's not fun.
+We've all been there and it's not fun...

+#### The implementation

+Here's how I went about getting a dark mode integrated into my website.